russellthackston/discussIT/README.md

-# Source code for class discussion site.
+# Class discussion site.

+Allows the instructor to post a topic, students comment on the topic, and then all comments are critiqued by all students.
+Crowdsourcing of online discussions.